What is a Cottonoid?

 Who uses Cottonoids?

-Neuro patties are most commonly used by neurosurgeons, spine surgeons, ENT surgeons, and orthopedic surgeons.
-Neuro patties come in various sizes and types, depending on the surgeon’s preference and the procedure.
+Neuro patties are used by neurosurgeons, spine surgeons, ENT surgeons, orthopedic surgeons, plastic surgeons, cardiologists and opthamologists.
+Neuro patties or sponges come in various sizes and types, depending on the surgeon’s preference and the procedure.
+Watch neuro patties being used in procedures by visiting our YouTube Channel.